bogongroverchalet/website/_articles/2017-8-8-visiting-in-summer.md

 Whether you are a die-hard mountain biker or someone who would enjoy a casual ride in the scenic Victorian high country this weekend is for YOU. *NOTE: You still need to be a fairly strong cycler.* Venturer Leaders are encouraged to accompany their Venturers.

-**When:** Thursday 13th April - Sunday 16th April 2023
+**When:** Friday 5th April - Monday 8th April 2024

-**Cost:** $130 covers meals, accommodation, and bus transport for you and your bike from [Scouts Branch Activity Training Centre (BATC) (1-5 Legana St, Mount Waverley)](https://goo.gl/maps/jxKCANnKeTc47c6EA)
+**Cost:** $170 covers meals, accommodation, and bus transport for you and your bike from [Scouts Branch Activity Training Centre (BATC) (1-5 Legana St, Mount Waverley)](https://goo.gl/maps/jxKCANnKeTc47c6EA)

 **Location:** [The Bogong Rover Chalet](#getting-here) (we organise a bus from Melbourne).
-You can either make your own way there, or we organise transport for you and your bike from [Mount Waverley](https://goo.gl/maps/jxKCANnKeTc47c6EA) on Thursday afternoon.
-We return around 6pm on Sunday.
+You can either make your own way there, or we organise transport for you and your bike from [Mount Waverley](https://goo.gl/maps/jxKCANnKeTc47c6EA) on Friday afternoon.
+We return around 6pm on Monday.

 **Itinerary:** The following is a quick outline of the weekend.

-* Thursday: Travel to the Chalet, riding local trails if time available
+* Friday: Travel to the Chalet, riding local trails if time available
-* Friday: MTB skills and then single track at Falls Creek in the afternoon
+* Saturday: MTB skills and then single track at Falls Creek in the afternoon
-* Saturday: Riding single track trails at Falls Creek
+* Sunday: Riding single track trails at Falls Creek
-* Sunday: Pack up and a short ride.
+* Monday: Pack up and a short ride.
 Travel back home

 **Bike Hire:** Bike hire is available if you don't own a Mountain Bike.
 Please [contact us](mailto:mtbbookings@bogongroverchalet.org.au) if you are unsure whether your bike is suitable.
 Working front suspension is a must, and cyclo-cross / hybrid bikes are unsuitable.